-If you search for vintage lighting online or in any interior design catalogue, you will be confronted with industrial style lighting and, particularly, industrial light bulbs.
+If you search for vintage lighting online or in any interior design catalogue, you will be confronted with industrial style lighting and, particularly, industrial filament bulbs and the incandescent light bulb.
 Indeed, industrial lighting was a focal point in the early stages of industrial design.
-The hanging light is iconic in factory design, which is essentially what modern industrial design imitates so well.
+The industrial ceiling lights are iconic in factory design, which is essentially what modern industrial design imitates so well.
 High ceilings in the factory work space made hanging lights a practical necessity.
 Today, this imitation of factory-style industrial lighting is popular in bars, restaurants, and in the home.
 Hanging vintage light bulbs, however, are the latest lighting trend to spawn from the hanging lamp.

 What does vintage lighting consist of?

 An explanation of what vintage lighting consists of cannot be condensed into one paragraph; it must be remembered that 'vintage' is not a specific style, although it does has prominent characteristics, which are highlighted in many of our articles.
 Vintage lighting is popular in numerous interior design styles, including industrial, Scandinavian and shabby chic.
 Vintage lighting in each of these interior designs will be incorporated very differently, possessing different characteristics.
 The newest vintage lighting craze revolves specifically around exposed, hanging, industrial, factory style vintage light bulbs. industrial lighting in the field of contemporary design therefore consists primarily of the characteristics evident in the photos selected for this article.